mekolowich/nikola-tesla-alexa/README.md

 The following need to be entered as Environment Variables because they contain private information:
-TESLA_USER: Tesla.com username for the Tesla automobile to be monitored and managed
+TESLA_USER: Tesla.com username for the Tesla automobile to be monitored and managed;
-TESLA_PASSWORD: Tesla.com password
+TESLA_PASSWORD: Tesla.com password;
 APP_ID: App ID for the Alexa app that you create.

 In addition, the application needs these additional environment variables:
-TEMPUNITS: Desired temperature units ("Fahrenheit" or "Celsius")
+TEMPUNITS: Desired temperature units ("Fahrenheit" or "Celsius");
-TIMEZONE: Spoken name of the time zone (e.g. "Eastern Daylight")
+TIMEZONE: Spoken name of the time zone (e.g. "Eastern Daylight");
-TIMEZONE_CORRECTOR: Hours offset from UCT or GMT (e.g. -4 for Eastern Daylight Time)
+TIMEZONE_CORRECTOR: Hours offset from UCT or GMT (e.g. -4 for Eastern Daylight Time);
 CHARGE_SPEED: Average charging speed for the location where charging most often
                 occurs (in miles added per hour)